Daycare entry

 Children aged one to four and their parents

-from abroad -who are unfamiliar with the daycare education system and have little to no knowledge of existing educational opportunities
+- who are unfamiliar with the daycare system and have little to no knowledge of existing educational programs

-The daycare introduction program prepares children and parents for the regular daycare program so that they can settle in well at the daycare center.
+- The “Kita Einstieg” program prepares children and parents for the standard daycare program so that they can settle in well at the daycare center.

-The program aims to familiarize children and parents with processes, structures, and rules that are modeled on those of a daycare center.
+- Through this program, children and parents will become familiar with routines, structures, and rules modeled after those of a daycare center.

-Families receive a wealth of additional information on issues relating to parenting, support, and health, as well as assistance with a wide range of questions.
+- Families receive extensive information on parenting, early childhood development, and health, as well as support with a wide range of questions

 What should participating parents know?

-The program usually takes place three times a week for about three hours (in the morning or afternoon) at an Anker daycare center and is supervised by a pediatric specialist and a parent educator.
+- The program typically takes place three times a week for about three hours (in the morning or afternoon) at an Anker daycare center and is led by an early childhood educator and a parent educator.

-Parents participate together with their children.
-Younger siblings are welcome to come along.
+- Parents participate together with their children.
+Younger siblings are welcome to join.

-After three to six months of regular participation, the child is given a regular place in a Wiesbaden daycare center.
-The transition is accompanied.
+- After three to six months of regular participation, the child receives a regular spot at a daycare center in Wiesbaden.
+The transition is supported.

-How can parents and children be referred to the program?
+How can parents and children be enrolled in the program?

 Contact: